 What does the procedure involve?

-You will be asked to bring your baby to the appointment ideally settled but willing to feed immediately post procedure.
+You will be asked to bring your baby to the appointment ideally settled but willing to feed.
+This is important so I can support you with feeding.

 I may also recommend additional support or treatments.
 (See below) Once your baby has completed a feed I will check their mouth to confirm bleeding has stopped before you are discharged home.